wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/capstone.md

 **[A.1.q5.4]** What is the optimal way to spend the $250 on upgrades to decrease execution time and what is the corresponding execution time?

-**[A.1.q5.5]** Will the execution be I/O-intensive or CPU-intensive?
+**[A.1.q5.5]** Will the execution then be I/O-intensive or CPU-intensive?

 ----

-#### Phase #2: Hardware upgrades for a better implementation
+### Phase #2: Hardware upgrades for a better implementation

-Before you purchase the upgrades you determined in A.1.q5.4, your manager informs you that a software engineer in the company has just rewritten the software so that the execution can be more efficient: when the first task starts performing its computation, the second task can then start
+Before you purchase the upgrades you determined in question A.1.q5.4 above, your manager informs you that a software engineer in the company has just rewritten the software so that the execution can be more efficient: when the first task starts performing its computation, the second task can then start